blackcodherbootcamp/setup-guide/README.md

       - Install Ubuntu 20.04 LTS from the Microsoft store.
 You can search for it or use this link [here](https://www.microsoft.com/store/productId/9N6SVWS3RX71)
       - Launch it from from the start menu.
 Tip: search `Ubuntu` in the start menu.
       - You will be prompted to set a user account and password for the distribution.
-      - Once the setup has been complete, close the window.
+      - Once the setup has been complete, run `sudo apt update && sudo apt upgrade` to update the environment.If prompted for any input, type in *y* and hit enter.
+      - Once it has finished running, close the window.
 - Configure Windows Terminal to run Ubuntu by default:
    - Open up Windows Termnial
    - Click on the down arrow the top bar; click on settings